Marathon

 A creation of the French philologist Michel Bréal inspired by a story from Ancient Greece, the marathon was one of the original modern Olympic events in 1896 in Athens.
 The distance did not become standardized until 1921.
 The distance is also included in the World Athletics Championships, which began in 1983.
-It is the only running road race included in both championship competitions (walking races on the roads are also contested in both).
+It is the only running road race included in both championship competitions (walking races on roads are also contested in both).